 Don’t Buy the Tanning Myths

-Many indoor tanning businesses claim that artificial tanning is safer because you’re getting a controlled dose of radiation.
+The indoor tanning industry is worth nearly $5 billion per year, and they spend a substantial sum of money spreading misinformation about the “benefits” of their tanning beds.
+They even go as far as creating websites about the benefits of “sunlight” with quotes by medical professionals to help them sell and promote their cancer causing products.
+Some even claim that artificial tanning is safer because you’re getting a controlled dose of radiation.
 However, these are dangerous claims, and according to research the opposite may actually be true.

 Ultraviolet (UV) exposure is bad, period.
 Your skin doesn’t care whether it’s natural or artificial.
 You’ll still get the wrinkles and skin cancer, and possibly damage your eyes and immune system, as well.
 When it comes using indoor tanning beds before age 35 means, you’re 75% more likely to develop melanoma than individuals who do not use them.